ItsMundo/SQL_Projects/Danny Mas-8WeekSQLChallenge/README.md

-*The tool used for querying the data was primarily MySQL Workbench version 8.0.*
+*The tool used for querying the data was primarily MySQL Workbench version 8.0.
+A database entitled 8WkChallenge was created to house all of the data provided in the challenge.*